Bangkit-Capstone-C23-PS338/modul-ML/recommender/README.md

 Using user reviews, we can get user's recommender profile by multiplying review data with influencer's features, and then aggregating and averaging all of the values and getting user's recommender profile

 Influencer's features and user's recommender profile becomes the input of 2 Neural Network model (influencer model and user model) which outputs 2 vectors with similar dimension.
-Using the dot product of both l2-normalized vectors, we get the final recommender score
+Using the dot product of both l2-normalized vectors, we get the final recommender score (value between 0-1)

 Loss and MAE:

+First 200 epoch:

 ![First 200 epoch](images/recommender-smote-try-simple.png)

+Second 200 epoch

 ![Second 200 epoch](images/recommender-smote-try-simple-I.png)